 If you are involved in an accident, your first duty as a driver is to:

 - Immediately call 911 for help;

 - Protect the scene so that further damage and/or injuries do not occur;

-- If possible, give first aid and assistance to anyone who has been injured.
+- If possible, give assistance to anyone who has been injured.

-- DO NOT LEAVE THE SCENE, REGARDLESS HOW LITTLE THE DAMAGE MAY APPEAR.
+- DO NOT LEAVE THE SCENE, REGARDLESS HOW MINOR THE DAMAGE MAY APPEAR.

 A Vehicle Accident Reporting Kit is provided for every University vehicle.
-A sample of the items contained in the Accident Reporting Kit is attached to this manual in Appendix A. This kit must be kept in your vehicle's glove compartment at all times.
+A sample of the items contained in the Accident Reporting Kit is attached to this manual.
+This kit must be kept in your vehicle's glove compartment at all times.
 Instructions for completing the forms are included in the kit.
-If you need a replacement kit please contact the Fleet Safety Manager or Hometown Insurance Agency at 631-589-0100.
+If you need a replacement kit please contact your college’s Fleet Safety Manager.

-- Render aid as described above, if possible;
+- Call 911 and give assistance as described above, if possible;

-- Get names, addresses and telephone numbers of any witnesses.
-If witnesses refuse to give their contact information, copy down their vehicle license plate number, if possible;
+- Attempt to get names, addresses and telephone numbers of any If witnesses refuse to give their contact information, copy down their vehicle license plate number, if possible;

 - Draw a rough diagram of the scene of the accident.
 If possible, take photos;

 - When police arrive, request a formal police report.
 Get name, precinct and badge number of officer;